 DO NOT put any lotion, cream, or herbal remedies on or around your wound, unless your provider has said it is OK.

 Place the clean dressing on the wound as your provider taught you to.
 You may be using a wet-to-dry dressing.

 Throw away the old dressing and other used supplies in a waterproof plastic bag.
 Close it tightly, then double it before putting it in the trash.

 Wash any soiled laundry from the dressing change separately from other laundry.
-Ask your doctor if you need to add bleach to the wash water.
+Ask your provider if you need to add bleach to the wash water.

 Use a dressing only once.
 Never reuse it.

 Lynn PB.
 Cleaning a wound and applying a dry, sterile dressing.
-In: Lynn PB.
-Taylor’s Handbook of Nursing Skills.
-Philadelphia, PA: Lippincott Williams and Wilkins, Wolters Kluwers.
-2011.
+In: Lynn PB, ed.
+2nd ed.
+Taylor's Handbook of Nursing Skills.
+Baltimore, MD: Wolters Kluwers; 2014;chap 55.